-- If you aspire to get into this elite graduate business school, it helps to be aware of what and who you're up against. - Wharton likes to look at candidates holistically, and will turn down interesting candidates who lack clarity of goals, according to an admissions expert. - Business Insider grilled six Wharton grads and a leading MBA admissions advisory on their advice for what to do and what to avoid if you want to have the best shot at getting in. - "It's all about storytelling; the key is to own your narrative," said one graduate. - The deadline for applying in round three has been moved to April 15 due to the coronavirus pandemic; the new advance access deadline was moved to May 27. - Click here for more BI Prime stories.
+- If you aspire to get into this elite graduate business school, it helps to be aware of what - and who - you're up against. - Wharton was recognized as the No. 2 business school in the world in the 2021 Global MBA Ranking from global higher education analyst QS Quacquarelli Symonds. - Wharton likes to look at candidates holistically and will turn down interesting candidates who lack clarity of goals, according to an admissions expert. - Business Insider grilled six Wharton grads and a leading MBA admissions advisory on their advice for what to do and what to avoid if you want to have the best shot at getting in.

+- "It's all about storytelling; the key is to own your narrative," one graduate said. - Visit Business Insider's homepage for more stories.

-The Wharton School at University of Pennsylvania routinely appears at the top of the list in MBA program rankings.
-A recent 2020 Global MBA Ranking list led by education specialists Quacquarelli Symonds put Wharton as No. 1 of the best business schools in the world.
+The Wharton School of the University of Pennsylvania routinely appears at the top of the list in MBA program rankings.
+A recent 2021 Global MBA Ranking led by education specialists Quacquarelli Symonds put Wharton No. 2 on the list of the best business schools in the world.